mschaeffner/okta.github.io/_source/_docs/api/resources/roles.md

 {% api_operation delete /api/v1/users/${userId}/roles/${roleId}/targets/catalog/apps/${appName} %}

-Removes an app target from an `APP_ADMIN` role assignment.
+Removes an app target from an `APP_ADMIN` role assignment

 Don't remove the last app target from a role assignment, as this causes an exception.
 If you need a role assignment that applies to all apps, the API consumer should delete the `APP_ADMIN` role assignment and recreate it.